Japan’s bid to cancel residency of foreigners who dodge taxes stirs unease

 “If not paying health insurance or pension is a significant problem in Japan, then surely the way to address it is to strengthen enforcement for everyone, not just focus on a small number of a small minority.”

-Permanent resident visa holders currently number about 880,000 in Japan, less than one percent of the population.
+Permanent resident visa holders currently number about 880,000 in Japan, less than 1 percent of the population.

 Since the announcement of the proposals last month, foreign residents reacting to the plans have generally fallen into one of two camps.